captn3m0/nand2tetris/NOTES.md

 Memory
 : Started by using a Mux4Way16, but then decided against making the same mistake I did in PC.
 Switched to 2 Mux16s instead.

+CPU
+: No tricks, fairly straight forward implementation of a few Mux atop the ALU.
+Things I missed on the first pass:
+ - Ensuring that control bits for writeM or jumps are _only_ set when instruction is C. This is just ANDing the relevant control bit with instruction[15]
+ - `!ng != positive`.
+Zero being the exception.
+So `positive = !(ng | zr)`.
+I think the whole jumpToAddress bit calculation can be improved though.